On this page

 NSW Seniors Card holders only:

-- Regional NSW – Concession fares on TrainLink Regional services – $2.50 for Country Pensioner Excursion train tickets and Regional Excursion Daily bus tickets
+- Regional NSW: Concession fares on TrainLink Regional services – $2.50 for all day travel with Country Pensioner Excursion train tickets and Regional Excursion Daily bus tickets

-- Australia wide – Public transport concession fares in other states and territories
+- Australia wide: Public transport concession fares in other states and territories may apply

 Other NSW Government concessions:

-- Discount entry to Australian Museum, Powerhouse Museum, Taronga Zoo, Chinese Garden of Friendship, Sydney Observatory, WEA courses
+- Discount entry to Australian Museum, Taronga Zoo and Taronga Western Plains Zoo, Chinese Garden of Friendship and The Bradman Museum

 - Discounted Will Safe deposit fee with NSW Trustee and Guardian